Ray-Tracing-Systems/kernel_slicer/README_ex05.md

     a_brightPixels[pitch(x, y, m_width)] = make_float4(0,0,0,0);
 }
 ```
 So, the transformation is general is straitforward except that we read 'm_width' from some buffer named 'kgen_data'.
-Well 'kgen_data' is uniform buffer in wich host code should put data.
+Well 'kgen_data' is uniform buffer in which host code should put data.
 Here you can see that in generated host code offset in bytes for 'm_width' is 48, and 48/sizeof(uint) = 12 which therefore is correct index for our data member.

 ```cpp